 Pathfinder provides technical assistance and clinical support to doctors, nurses, and midwives providing comprehensive RH services to marginalized populations in rural and peri-urban communities throughout Peru.

-This project aims to increase the use and quality of health services through performance-based payments to health facilities, the development of mechanisms to manage performance-based financing at provincial and district levels, and community surveys.
+From 2010 - 2014, Pathfinder increased the use and quality of health services through performance-based payments to health facilities, the development of mechanisms to manage performance-based financing at provincial and district levels, and community surveys.

 Pathfinder supported surgical treatment services for women suffering from obstetric fistula, including paying for their transportation, diagnostic testing, and essential personal items.

 The NGO Health Service Delivery Project focuses on technical assistance and capacity building to local non-government organizations to manage and provide quality services reaching underserved populations in Bangladesh.

 This project serves over 25,000 female sex workers and men who have sex with men in the Indian state of Maharashtra, helping reduce their risks and vulnerabilities towards sexually transmitted infections and HIV.